timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 13-TRADE AGREEMENTS ACT OF 1979/SUBCHAPTER I-GOVERNMENT PROCUREMENT/SUBCHAPTER I-GOVERNMENT PROCUREMENT.md

 #### (d) Omitted
 #### (e) Procurement procedures by certain Federal agencies
-* Notwithstanding any other provision of law, the President may direct any agency of the United States listed in Annex 1001.1a–2 of the North American Free Trade Agreement to procure eligible products in compliance with the procedural provisions of chapter 10 of such Agreement.
+* Notwithstanding any other provision of law, the President may direct any agency of the United States listed in Annex 13–A of the USMCA (as defined in section 4502 of this title) to procure eligible products in compliance with the procedural provisions of chapter 10 of such Agreement.

 #### (f) Small business and minority preferences
 * The authority of the President under subsection (a) of this section to waive any law, regulation, procedure, or practice regarding Government procurement does not authorize the waiver of any small business or minority preference.